stonepros/stone/doc/rbd/rbd-openstack.rst

 - **Guest Disks**: Guest disks are guest operating system disks.
 By default, when you boot a virtual machine, its disk appears as a file on the file system of the hypervisor (usually under ``/var/lib/nova/instances/<uuid>/``).
-Prior to OpenStack Havana, the only way to boot a VM in Ceph was to use the boot-from-volume functionality of Cinder.
-However, now it is possible to boot every virtual machine inside Ceph directly without using Cinder, which is advantageous because it allows you to perform maintenance operations easily with the live-migration process.
+Prior to OpenStack Havana, the only way to boot a VM in Stone was to use the boot-from-volume functionality of Cinder.
+However, now it is possible to boot every virtual machine inside Stone directly without using Cinder, which is advantageous because it allows you to perform maintenance operations easily with the live-migration process.
 Additionally, if your hypervisor dies it is also convenient to trigger ``nova evacuate`` and reinstate the virtual machine